Saatchi Gallery, London

 The gallery was founded by British entrepreneur Charles Saatchi with the objective to create a reference point for non-conventional contemporary art by presenting work by either emerging or acclaimed international artists, rarely presented in exhibitions and museums in the United Kingdom previously.

 The Duke of York’s HQ in London, the home of Saatchi Gallery.
-Photo Jim Linwood.
+Photo Jim Linwood (CC BY 2.0).

-Although the Saatchi Gallery program is largely based on the personal collection of its founder, the gallery’s activity mostly features thematic semi-permanent and temporary exhibitions which reflect the constantly changing composition of the institution’s collection.
+Although the program of the Saatchi Gallery is largely based on the personal collection of its founder, the gallery’s activity mostly features thematic semi-permanent and temporary exhibitions which reflect the constantly changing composition of the institution’s collection.

 Overall, the Saatchi Gallery focuses on the most innovative expressions of art and, over time, has gained a widely-acknowledged reputation and a strong influence on the international contemporary art panorama.